core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section anchor='arch' title="Architecture and Use Cases">

 	<t>
 	The resource directory architecture is illustrated in <xref target="fig-arch"/>.
 A Resource Directory (RD) is used as a repository for Web Links <xref target="RFC5988"/> about resources hosted on other web servers, which are called endpoints (EP).
-An endpoint is a web server associated with an IP address and port, thus a physical node may host one or more endpoints.
-The RD implements a set of REST interfaces for endpoints to register and maintain sets of Web Links (called resource directory entries), for the RD to validate entries, and for clients to lookup resources from the RD or maintain groups.
+An endpoint is a web server associated with a scheme, IP address and port (called Context), thus a physical node may host one or more endpoints.
+The RD implements a set of REST interfaces for endpoints to register and maintain sets of Web Links (called resource directory entries), and for clients to lookup resources from the RD or maintain groups.
 Endpoints themselves can also act as clients.
 An RD can be logically segmented by the use of Domains.
 The domain an endpoint is associated with can be defined by the RD or configured by an outside entity.
+This information hierarchy is shown in <xref target="fig-hierarchy"/>.
 	</t>
 	<t>
 	Endpoints are assumed to proactively register and maintain resource directory entries on the RD, which are soft state and need to be periodically refreshed.
 An endpoint is provided with interfaces to register, update and remove a resource directory entry.
 Furthermore, a mechanism to discover an RD using the CoRE Link Format is defined.
-It is also possible for an RD to proactively discover Web Links from endpoints and add them as resource directory entries, or to validate existing resource directory entries.
+It is also possible for an RD to proactively discover Web Links from endpoints and add them as resource directory entries.
 A lookup interface for discovering any of the Web Links held in the RD is provided using the CoRE Link Format.
 	</t>

 		<figure anchor="fig-arch" title="The resource directory architecture.">
           <artwork align="left"><![CDATA[